 Before going public, it is important that the crisis communication team and key staff create a plan of action for internal and external communications, determine lead roles, agree on responses and actions, write up a statement and/or press release (or agree that there will not be a statement) and contact partners and members when appropriate.
 Going public and evaluating crisis communications efforts after the fact are key tasks during this extremely important time.
 Hiring a PR company that has a professional background in creating and implementing crisis communications plans will help internal preparation, proper messaging, and brand management.

 Landis Communication Inc.’s expert public relations consultants have provided strategic San Francisco crisis communications counsel for numerous clients throughout a broad spectrum of industries, including technology, retail, food and beverages, consumer technology, nonprofits, financial services, and real estate to name a few.
-For further information about our crisis communications expertise, please contact Brianne Miller at [email protected] or David Landis at [email protected].
+For further information about our crisis communications expertise, please contact Brianne Miller at 650.575.7727 or [email protected].